oceanbase/oceanbase/README.md

 - **MySQL Compatible**

-     OceanBase Database is highly compatible with MySQL, which ensures that zero or few modification is needed for migration.
+     OceanBase Database is highly compatible with MySQL, which ensures that zero or few modifications is needed for migration.

 - **Cost Efficiency**